ViacomInc/broadcast-calendar/README.md

 ## CLI

-`broadcast-calendar <ISO Date | Broadcast Week Key>`
+`broadcast-calendar [ISO Date | Broadcast Week Key]`

-Outputs broadcast calendar data JSON for given date or broadcast week key
+Outputs broadcast calendar data JSON for given date or broadcast week key.
+If the date or key are omited outputs calendar for today.

 License Apache 2.0 - see [LICENSE](./LICENSE) for more details.